Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 -Left: Nieuw Amsterdam under construction – Right: Ready for launching

-Nieuw Amsterdam was delivered to HAL on April 15.
-On May 10, 1938, Nieuw Amsterdam departed Rotterdam for her maiden voyage to New York, sailing via Boulogne and Southampton.
+Nieuw Amsterdam was delivered to HAL on April 15 and on May 10, 1938; she departed Rotterdam for her maiden voyage to New York, sailing via Boulogne and Southampton.

 As built the forward funnel contained a set of vertical vents, designed to aid smoke uptake.
 However these were deemed not require at a later date and were removed prior the War.

-SS Nieuw Amsterdam departs on her maiden voyage
+Right: A fine photo of the SS Nieuw Amsterdam departing Rotterdam on her maiden voyage for New York

 She is seen here with the addition of the famed HAL gold band around her hull